 When adverbs, adverbial phrases, or clauses gives or provides complete meaning to performed action in the sentence, such adverbs, adverbial phrases, or clauses are called as adverbial complements.

 Need for adverbial complements

 Just look at the following examples, and you will realize the importance to use in sentence.

 - His father warned her.
 For what?Why?

 - Both nations are meeting in London.
 When?
 Where?
 Why?
 Etc.

-In every example, unless we provide an appropriate adverbial complements, the exact meaning of given sentence cannot be realized.
+In every example, unless we provide an appropriate adverbial complement, the exact meaning of given sentence cannot be realized.

 Some useful examples

 - River is flowing through the vast flood plain. (adverbial complements)

 - Government is considering a new law in the winter session. (object complements or adjunct)

 - They were shouting in the forest. (adverbial )